The responsibilities and experience of our Board of Directors and Group Management Committee.

 BCom, FAICD | Chairman and Independent Non-Executive Director

-Mr Goyder was appointed to the Qantas Board in November 2017.
+Richard Goyder was appointed to the Qantas Board in November 2017 and as Chairman in October 2018.

 He is Chairman of the Nominations Committee.